Shivansh-Bakshi/Chess-CMake-Learn/README.md

 # Chess
-This repository is my practice for understanding CMake and its usage to manage large projects For this, I have modularised extensively, what seems to be overkill for a simple program such as Chess.
+This repository is my practice for understanding CMake and its usage to manage large projects.
+For this, I have modularised extensively, what seems to be overkill for a simple program such as Chess.
 This is all done for my understanding on the working of CMake in the process of building applications.

 ## Build Instructions
 In short, make a build directory inside the project folder, call cmake to configure in the build directory.
 Then build